 Marietta

 Marietta is the oldest organized municipality in Ohio and the first official American settlement in the Northwest Territory.
-Located at the confluence of the Muskingum and Ohio Rivers, Marietta was named in honor Marie Antoinette, Queen of France during the American Revolution.
+Located at the confluence of the Muskingum and Ohio Rivers, the small community was originally known as Adelphia, meaning "brotherhood."
+At the first official meeting of the Ohio Company of Associates Directors Representatives on July 2, 1788, they officially recognized the city to be named Marietta.
+Marietta was a combination of French Queen Marie Antoinette.
+It is believed that his was in recognition of France's staunch support during the American Revolution.

-Marietta is a river town on the Ohio River and hosts the annual Ohio River Sternwheeler Festival each Labor Day weekend with sternwheeler races, live music and an antique car show that draws 1000s of visitors each year.
+As a river town, Marietta pays homage to its ties with the mighty Ohio through the annual Ohio River Sternwheeler Festival each September on the first weekend after the Labor Day weekend with sternwheeler races, live music and an antique car show that draws 1000s of visitors each year.

 Marietta History